ceph/ceph/doc/cephfs/cache-configuration.rst

 it will reach a steady state of ``-ln(0.5)/rate*threshold`` items removed per second.

-The defaults are conservative and may need changed for production MDS with large cache sizes.
+The defaults are conservative and may need to be changed for production MDS with large cache sizes.